sdether/happenstance/README.md

 ### Content Signing

 To generate or check a SHA256 signature hash for a json body in happenstance, the key value pairs are appended in alphanumeric order, skipping the `sig` key.
 Compound values are appended as if they were simply keys in the parent object.
 The resulting string is hashed and then signed with the private key.

+Keys that start with underscore are ommitted from signature calculation.
+This is done so that downstream consumers of messages can attach meta-data without invalidating the signature and clearly separates non-trusted keys from trusted keys.